How to Start Cleaning Business in Florida: Simple Steps and Tips

 Register Your Business in Florida

-Register Your Business in FloridaAn illustration of the process to register a cleaning business in Florida.
+Register a cleaning business in Florida.

 To operate legally, register your business in Florida.
 Businesses such as LLCs, corporations, and partnerships must register with the state and pay specific filing fees.
 Sole proprietors are not required to register their business with the state unless they operate under a different name.
 In many counties, including Miami-Dade, a local business tax receipt is required to operate legally.